thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 2. **Adjust the number of scramble sets on the competition website**.
 This can be found at `https://www.worldcubeassociation.org/competitions/<competition-id>/events/edit`.
    1. Typically, it is a good idea to create an extra scramble set for each round for each event in case it is needed on the day of the competition.
 It is a little more work to adjust it here and then remove them when preparing results, but it is easier to have extra scramble sets readily available in case a major incident occurs rather than having to generate new scramble sets on the fly.
 3. **Open TNoodle**, which launches a page in your web browser, and log in by authorizing it to use your WCA account and select the competition on the left.
 4. **Generate Scrambles**.
-Verify the number of scramble sets is correct and provide a password that will be used to protect the .zip file that is created.
+Verify the number of scramble sets is correct and provide a secure password that will be used to protect the `.zip` file that is created.
 Click the "Generate Scrambles" button.
 The scramble generation process may take some time.
 When finished, the button will be named "Download Scrambles".
-Click it to download the .zip file to a location on your computer. **Do not lose this file** as you will need it when matching the scrambles to the results after the competition.
-2. It is a smart idea to back this up to a secondary storage device or an online cloud service in case of hardware failure.
+Click it to download the `.zip` file to a location on your computer. **Do not lose this file** as you will need it when matching the scrambles to the results after the competition.
+It is a smart idea to back this up to a secondary storage device or an online cloud service for the case of hardware failure.
-5. **Get Files.** Using the password from the previous step, unarchive the .zip file.
+5. **Get Files.** Using the password from the previous step, unarchive the `.zip` file.
 This file will contain files related to scramble generation and result submission:
    1. `Interchange`, which is used when compiling results after the competition.
 This file contains the full scramble information for the competition in various formats.
    2. `pdfs`, which contains the scrambles for the competition in a **password-protected** PDF file.
-These are the same files that are contained in the Computer Display .zip file (see below).
+These are the same files that are contained in the Computer Display `.zip` file (see below).
    3. `Printing`, which contains the scrambles for the competition in **unprotected** PDF files and is designed for use when printing the scrambles onto paper.
       1. As this folder contains all scrambles for the competition in an unprotected format, be very careful when handling this file. **This file must be inaccessible to scramblers using scramble display devices.**
-      2. Printing scrambles is highly discouraged under normal circumstances, due to the increased risk of a breach in scramble security.
+      2. Printing scrambles is highly discouraged under normal circumstances, due to the increased risk of a breach in scramble secrecy.
 If you must print scrambles, make sure that they are always kept secure and only accessible to Delegates at all times.
    4. `<competition-name> - Computer Display PDF Passcodes - SECRET`, which contains the passcodes to open the scramble set PDFs for each round.
-Only share this file with Delegates of the competition.
+Only share this file with the Delegates of the competition.
       1. (optional) Input the contents of this into https://simonkellly.github.io/scramble-organizer/.
 You can then create a list in your note taking app of choice such as Google Keep and the passwords will be in order according to the competition schedule.
    5. `<competition-name> - Computer Display PDFs.zip`, which is an archive of the corresponding **password-protected** PDFs.
 Share this with the other Delegates who will display them on laptops or other scramble display devices for scrambling during the competition. **These must be the only accessible scramble-related files on any device that is used for displaying scrambles**.

 When delegating a competition, you only need the Computer Display PDFs and their associated passcodes.
-To prevent accidental leaks of scramble information, do not bring any other files to the competition.
+To prevent accidental leaks of scramble information, do not bring any of the other files to the competition.

 ## Generating Groups